9 best free and paid Google Alerts alternatives to try

 Free trial: Sign up for a free 7-day trial.

-Mentions' analytics are similar to Awario's.
+Mentions' analytics is similar to Awario's.
 The tool analyzes mentions' growths, sentiment, locations, languages, and social media sources; finds social media influencers.
 Mention gives you access to historical data and API, so that you can integrate Mention capabilities into your own website, with your own layout and your own way of managing rights.

-Free trial: Signup for a free 14-day trial.
+Free trial: Mention provides a free 14-day trial.

 Unlike Google Alerts, Talkwalker Alerts also has a Boolean search option using which you can customize your search and make sure you only get relevant results.